HLammers/cybo-drummer/README.md

 > Cybo-Drummer is not yet released.
 This readme file is work in progress in preparation of releasing Cybo-Drummer to the public.
 Feel free to come back here to see it grow for the next couple of weeks!

 > [!NOTE]
 > This is my very first [Python/MicroPython](#why-in-micropython) project, my first PCB design (learning still!) and generally the first microcontroller-based project I developed from scratch and I actually brought to the finish line.
-It has been a learning experience, but by no way I'd say it's perfect, so I'm happy to receive your feedback on the hardware, the software, the feature set, a bug you found or anything you'd like to share.
+It has been a learning experience, but by no way I’d say it's perfect, so I'm happy to receive your feedback on the hardware, the software, the feature set, a bug you found or anything you’d like to share.
 >
-> Are you an experienced drummer (I've only been drumming for about 1.5 year - too much of which I've spent on this project instead of practicing...) with a fascination for synthesized drum sounds?
-I'd love to hear how you experience using Cybo-Drummer.
+> Are you an experienced drummer (I’ve only been drumming for about 1.5 year – too much of which I’ve spent on this project instead of practicing…) with a fascination for synthesized drum sounds?
+I’d love to hear how you experience using Cybo-Drummer.
 What would you change?
 What features are you missing?
 >
-> Ofcourse I'm open for collaboration.
+> Ofcourse I’m open for collaboration.
 Just let me know how you think you can contribute!
+>
+> Please use the [issues tab](issues/) to report bug and other issues, or the [discussion tab](discussions/) to discuss anything else.
 ## Introduction
 I own an electronic drum kit and a bunch of drum computers and my dream was to use the former to play the latter, so I went searching for a way to do just that – allowing me to easily switch between different configurations combining the sounds of one or more drum computers.
 I looked for hardware solutions, but couldn’t find any.
 I looked for software solutions, but I could only find MIDI mappers or other complex solutions that would never give me the easy to use experience I had it mind.
 It turns out that (as usual) I go against the current fashion of trying to make an electronic drum kit sound (and look) as acoustic as possible.
 So I decided to develop my own solution – and publish it as open source DIY project, hoping it finds like-minded drummers!
 ## What Is It?